 Beginning 2018, Tuskegee University aims to engage 200 middle school boys to participate in the program over a two year period (100 participants each year).
 Program participants will receive mentors and technology instruction throughout the summer and have ongoing support from mentors and instructors during the school year.
 The program is free to students; learn more about becoming a part of this program in How to Apply section below.
 The VIL program at Tuskegee University is a collaborative program between the College of Agriculture, Environment and Nutrition Sciences and the Andrew F. Brimmer College of Business and Information Science.

-Applications for the 2019 Summer Program are now available ONLINE.
+Applications for the 2021 Summer Program are now available ONLINE.
 Applicants are encouraged to complete the online application; however, alternative formats are available upon request.
-Supplemental documents may be faxed (334-727-8453), emailed (email@example.com) or mailed (VIL Program; Tuskegee University; 103 Mary Starke Harper Hall; Tuskegee, AL 36088) to program staff.
-The program seeks 100 male participants who will be entering grades 6, 7, or 8.
-The 2019 Summer Program will be held July 8 – 26, 2019.
+Supplemental documents may be faxed (334-727-8552), emailed (firstname.lastname@example.org) or mailed (VIL Program; Tuskegee University; 205 Mary Starke Harper Hall; Tuskegee, AL 36088) to program staff.
+The program seeks 100 male participants who will enter grades 6, 7, or 8 as of August 2021.
+The 2021 Summer Program will be held July 5 – July 23, 2021

-A) One Page Handwritten Essay on Lined Notebook Paper - Please indicate your educational goals and reason for desiring to participate in this program.
+A) One Page Handwritten Essay on Lined Notebook Paper – Applicants should indicate his educational goals and reason for desiring to participate in this program.

-B) One (1) reference form (electronic or hardcopy) – should be completed by a teacher, counselor or community leader; family members are not valid references
+B) One (1) reference form (electronic or hardcopy) – It should be completed by a teacher, counselor or community leader; family members are not valid references.

-Applications for MENTORS (undergraduate and graduate students) and PROGRAM INSTRUCTORS (middle and high school educators) for the 2019 Summer Program are now being accepted.
+Applications for TEACHING ASSISTANTS (undergraduate and graduate students), MENTORS (high school, undergraduate, and graduate students) and PROGRAM INSTRUCTORS (middle and high school educators) for the 2021 Summer Program are now being accepted.
 All selected instructors and teaching assistants will be required to take part in the VIL Teacher Workshop section below

-A workshop to introduce Alabama teachers to the integration of 3D modeling & printing, coding, augmented reality and virtual reality, into the design and creation of a physical product as a part of the design thinking process for the K-12 classroom.
-Offered during the summer of 2019.
-For more information, please Contact us at the addresses below.
+The VIL program is happy to host a workshop that introduces Alabama teachers to the integration of 3D modeling/printing, coding, and augmented/virtual reality into the design and creation of a physical product as a part of the design thinking process for the K-12 classroom.
+Participants will be eligible to receive up to 2 continuing education units (CEUs).
+This workshop is open to all interested educators; however, individuals interested in serving as an instructor for the VIL Program (summer and/or academic year) are required to attend this workshop.
+For more information, please contact us at email@example.com.